pluralsight/guides/draft/microsoft-net/creating-file-packages-in-c/article.md

 }
 ```

-This class have two properties, one to hold the file path of the package and the second to hold the file paths of the contents of the file package.
-When we have these two fields ready we can start generating our package!
+This class have two properties; `FilePath` to hold the file path of the package and `ContentFilePathList` to hold the file paths of the contents of the file package.
 Now let's create our `FilePackageWriter` class to actually write our package.

 ```csharp
 public class FilePackageWriter